Advertisement

 Storage

-For storage conditions after reconstitution and dilution of the medicinal product, see Shelf life.
+For storage conditions after reconstitution and dilution of the medicinal product, see Shelf life as follows.

 Shelf life: Unopened vials: 4 years.